Skip to main content

 Incidents we don’t control

 Incidents the mobile application team does not control should be reported to Platform and monitored in case any user messaging is necessary.
-These issues do not require an incident commander, but the reporting team member should also update the DSVA mobile slack channel (#va-mobile-app) with a link to where the issue was reported (support ticket or general channel link) to communicate that the issue is known.
+These issues do not require an incident commander, but the reporting team member should also update the OCTO mobile slack channel (#va-mobile-app) with a link to where the issue was reported (support ticket or general channel link) to communicate that the issue is known.

 Non-control Incident Example